raghvendra5688/BCrystal/README.md

 DISOPRED and SCRATCH-1D_1.2 should be in the same directory as Data folder.
 Data folder has the training and the 3 test set proteins in fasta format as well as files corresponding to their true labels - crystallized (1) or not (0).

-# Run BCrsytal on New Test file
+# Run BCrystal on New Test file

 To run BCrystal on your own protein sequences you need the following three things:

   1. Protein Sequence File: Protein sequence/sequences of interest in fasta format (https://en.wikipedia.org/wiki/FASTA_format).
-We provide `data/Seq_solo.fasta` as an example
+We provide `Data/test.fasta` as sample test file.
   2. SCRATCH: Software used to extract structural features from a given protein sequence file.
 Follow instructions in the previous section to install SCRATCH.
   3. DISOPRED: Software used to extract disorder features from a given protein sequence file.
 Follow instructions in the previosu section to install DISOPRED.